benjholla/benjholla.github.io/_posts/2016-3-20-call-graph-construction-algorithms-explained.md

 The instance method `toString` is declared in `java.lang.Object` so it can be called on any object type.
 Since we don't know the type of the object in variable `o` we have to assume that `java.lang.Object`'s `toString` method or any object that overrides `toString` could be called at runtime!
 Since Java highly encourages developers to override the `toString` method this leaves us with quite a few possibilities (and only one correct answer).

 To answer our questions from above, we would all probably agree that an edge from the `print` callsite (at `b2.print(c2)`) to `B`'s `print` method implementation should be in our call graph because `B`'s `print` method is what gets executed at runtime.
-We also know that it could be tricky to figure out exactly which method would get called at runtime as a result of a dynamic dispatch.
-So should we conservatively add edges to `A` and `B`'s `print` methods as well if we can't figure out the type of `b2` even though `A` and `B`'s `print` methods are never called?
+We also know that it could be tricky to figure out exactly which method would get called at runtime as a result of a dynamic dispatch because it could be tricky to statically determine the runtime type of `b2`.
+So should we conservatively add edges to `A`, `B`, `C`, and `D`'s `print` methods if we can't figure out the type of `b2` even though `A`, `C`, and `D`'s `print` methods are never called?
 What's better a call graph with all of the possible edges or a call graph with only the edges we are sure are correct?

 We say a call graph is "sound" if it has all the edges that are possible at runtime.
 We say a call graph is "precise" if it does not have edges that do not occur at runtime.
 It's easy to be sound, but its hard to be sound *and* precise.